Homestay Guidelines for Families

-The students are advised that it is not typical for homestay families to offer to include the student’s washing as part of their homestay, and that most families prefer the student to do their own laundry.
-Please show your student how to use the washing machine, provide the basic necessities he or she will need, and communicate the appropriate time(s) to do your their laundry.
+The students / athletes are advised that it is not typical for homestay families to offer to include the laundry washing as part of their homestay, and that most families prefer the student / athlete to do their own laundry.
+Please show your them how to use the washing machine, provide the basic necessities he or she will need, and communicate the appropriate time(s) to do your their laundry.
 They are responsible for purchasing any special items that they’ll require.
 They understand to not use the washing machine to wash only one or two items, as this is wasting water.
 They’ll be sure to have a half or full load to wash, depending on the settings of the machine.
 Back

-Most international students will arrive with a cell phone.
+Most international students / athletes will arrive with a cell phone.
 We request that you please be available to assist them in acquiring a cell phone and establishing an account if required.
-Students are advised to be courteous when on their cell phone around the home by talking to others quietly, in a private area of the home, and not in front of any member of your host family or your guests.
+They are advised to be courteous when on their cell phone around the home by talking to others quietly, in a private area of the home, and not in front of any member of your host family or your guests.
 Back

-Wireless internet must be available for the student.
-Please keep in mind that most students participate in video-driven, online courses that require a reliable, high-speed internet service.
+Wireless internet must be available.
+Please keep in mind that most students participate in video-driven, online courses that require a reliable, high-speed internet service, and both students and athletes regularly use the internet to communicate with their families.
 We request that they ask you before downloading music, making video calls (Skype, QQ, etc.) or watching movies online.
 They understand that these activities take up a lot of bandwidth and may limit the internet usage for other members of your family.
 Also, we encourage them to respect their commitment to school work, and refrain from staying up late at night enjoying the internet!
 Back

 Safety and Security